 Signs & symptoms

 Sudden onset of pain in the shoulder.
 This is due to the inflammatory reaction which occurs in response to the calcification of tendons.
-There is the release of certain chemical substances that irritate nerve endings and cause pain.
+There is the release of certain chemical substances that irritate nerve endings and cause shoulder pain.
 The pain may be sudden in onset or gradual.
-Due to this intense pain, the patient is unable to sleep properly.
+Due to this intense night pain, the patient is unable to sleep properly.

-Movements at the shoulder joint are associated with intense pain.
+Movements at the shoulder are associated with intense sudden pain.
 Calcification of the tendon decreases its contraction ability.
 Due to this, the range of movements is decreased at the shoulder joint.
 Calcification causes the tendons to be hardened and this contributes to the stiffness of the shoulder.

 Tenderness over the rotator cuff also indicates calcific tendonitis shoulder.
 The rotator cuff tendons are more susceptible to developing calcification.
 The tenderness is associated with decreased movements at the shoulder joint (giving rise to frozen shoulder-like like symptoms).
 As the muscles are unable to contract properly, they may undergo atrophy(decreased muscle mass).